 What jobs can I find?

-“You have to be creative and combine different opportunities,” says J.K.
-Shea.
-“We are on a remote island without a lot of industry,” says Shea of Taveuni, also known as the Garden Island.
-“It would be really hard for an American to find a job here.”
+“You have to be creative and combine different opportunities,” said J.K.
+Shea of Taveuni, also known as the Garden Island.
+“We are on a remote island without a lot of industry.
+It would be really hard for an American to find a job here.”

 On Viti Levu, the main island of Fiji, Shea sees Americans readily finding jobs in medicine and education, as well as starting businesses.
-For their part, Fiji provides tax breaks and other incentives to outside investors through the organization known as Investment Fiji.
+For their part, Fiji provides tax breaks and other incentives to outside investors through the organization Investment Fiji.

-There is also a category of real estate called native lease, which is tribally owned, but can be owned or rented for specified amounts of time.
+There is also a category of real estate called “native lease,” which is tribally owned but can be owned or rented for specified amounts of time.

 Where do I buy groceries?

-Life on Taveuni is made easier in part thanks to the Cost-U-Less, a fairly typical grocery store, on Viti Levu.
+Life on Taveuni is made easier in part thanks to the Cost-U-Less, a fairly typical grocery store on Viti Levu.
 For $5 a box, they ship groceries to most outlying islands.
-This keeps most expats fairly well stocked, but for favorite brands of certain foods, they rely on visiting friends and family.
+This keeps most expats fairly well stocked, but, for favorite brands of certain foods, they rely on visiting friends and family.

-What are the health care options?
+What are the healthcare options?

 Will online retailers deliver?

-Even if a retailer will ship to the South-Pacific nation, packages get caught in customs.
+Even if a retailer will ship to the South Pacific nation, packages get caught in customs.
 You’ll be sent a snail-mail postcard alerting you that the package has arrived, and then you must return that card.
 That process takes between three and four weeks, making he gratification anything but instant.

-"I really miss Amazon and Ebay, so I'm looking into a service called MyUS.com, which charges a monthly fee to provide you with a Florida address.
+"I really miss Amazon and eBay, so I'm looking into a service called MyUS.com, which charges a monthly fee to provide you with a Florida address.
 Then they palletize and ship your purchases.
 My friends highly recommend it."